 For Joanna and Ken, visiting their grandchildren is a top priority.
 Every birthday, every school advancement, and every religious ceremony—no matter how far they have to travel—they are there.

-Think back on special moments growing up when you wanted to be supported not only by your parents but also your grandparents.
+Think back on special moments growing up when you wanted to be supported not only by your parents but also by your grandparents.
 Then think about those times when your grandparents made the sacrifice to be there for you and how much it meant to you.

 This is what family is all about…being there for one another no matter the sacrifice.